seeq12/seeq-clustering/README.md

 1. [Visual (Supervised)](#visual-supervised) - allows you to manually define a cluster boundary in 2-dimensional data
 2. [Density (Unsupervised)](#density-unsupervised) - density based clustering to find clusters in n-dimensional data

-**you may have to refresh the worksheet** once the addon tool says "SUCCESS".
+**You may have to refresh the worksheet** once the addon tool says "SUCCESS".
 If only the conditions are displayed and not the original signals, please simply refresh the page.

 ## Visual (Supervised)